Thursday, 26 January 2023

 Now, I have already done a GREATEST HITS entry about Pyramids (you can read it here: https://robtymec.blogspot.com/2022/03/unadulterated-boorish-opinion-greatest.html) so I won't go into too much detail about its problems.
 If you want a deeper dive, go check out the link I just posted.

 The biggest issue I have with this particular tale is just how much it has to mark time.
 The core premise cannot fill up four episodes if its life depended on it.
 So the writer creates a subplot with the Poacher during Part Two that is completely extraneous.
 He also turns the Doctor into Indiana Jones for the better part of an episode.
-The Time Lord must assail various traps set up in Horus' pyramid rather than actually advance the plot (I've moaned about this several times, already, Either read the GREATEST HITS entry or go check out my Season 11 Review where Evil of the Daleks does the same trick.
+The Time Lord must assail various traps set up in Horus' pyramid rather than actually advance the plot (I've moaned about this several times, already, Either read the GREATEST HITS entry or go check out my Season 11 Review where Death to the Daleks does the same trick.
 More than likely, we'll be going down this avenue again in the Season 14 Review when we discuss Hand of Fear).
 The sidequest in the TARDIS where the Doctor shows Sarah the future of Earth if Sutekh is freed is also, technically, filler.
 But it, at least, demonstrates something interesting about the consequences of time travel.

 If you do the math, two-episodes-and-some-change represents the time that is spent dealing with trying to stop Sutekh from escaping into the Universe and making a huge mess of things.
 The rest of the run-time is made up mainly of inconsequential nonsense that just stalls the plot until we get to the Doctor manipulating the Time/Space Corridor in the last few minutes of the story.